 To flip a house means, quite simply, to buy low and sell high.
 Find the property in the worst shape in the best neighborhood.
 Put in the time, money, and sweat equity needed to renovate the home and bring it in line to compete with comparable homes on the market.

 Then, sell the home at a profit, ideally within just a few months.

 Buyers look favorably to buying a home already rehabbed where they don’t have to do the work, and so will pay more than the price of the house before it was flipped.
 You are essentially pricing the home so the buyer gets the rehabbed, move-in ready home they want, while you (hopefully) get paid for the work you did on the rehab itself.

 If all goes as planned, you can take the cash you made on the sale and invest it in the down payment on your next flip.

-In addition to flipping houses, one can build wealth and generate monthly cash flow by buying multi-unit homes, and then live in one unit while renting the rest.
+In addition to flipping houses, one can build wealth and generate monthly cash flow by buying multi-unit (or even multi-room) homes, and then living in one unit while renting the rest.
 This is a real investment technique known as house hacking.

 The prospects for generating cash flow on these types of investments are potentially smaller than with a flip, but the risks are lower as well.
 This is often a great way to find your threshold for risk with real estate investing.
 It’s not for the faint of heart, however.

 There are challenges unique to living under the same roof as your tenants.
-They will not have the same personal investment in the property you do, and so if they do not pay their rent on time or care for the property, it will create additional work and expense for you.
+They will not have the same personal investment in the property you do.
+So if they don’t pay their rent on time or care for the property, it will create additional work and expense for you.